ChrisHansenTech/PlexSubSync/README.md

-# PlexSubSync
+# SubSyncForPlex

-PlexSubSync is a lightweight Python service that receives webhook requests containing Plex media IDs, then uses the Plex API to locate the corresponding media file and subtitle file, and finally syncs the subtitle using [`subsync`](https://github.com/sc0ty/subsync).
+SubSyncForPlex is a lightweight Python service that receives webhook requests containing Plex media IDs, then uses the Plex API to locate the corresponding media file and subtitle file, and finally syncs the subtitle using [`subsync`](https://github.com/sc0ty/subsync).

 This service is designed to work standalone or as part of a larger automation system such as Home Assistant.